 We will, of course, talk you through how this works when you call us.
 We will also make an appointment for you to see a medical professional, in order that they can provide us with a fully comprehensive medical report on your injuries and how they have affected you.
 This will be used to assess how much toe injury compensation you are likely to receive.

 We will also match you with the solicitor that we feel best suits your case.
 Your solicitor will be the person who puts together your loss of toe compensation case, and presents it in such a way as to show the full picture of what you have suffered with and why you should receive compensation for your injuries.

 Toe injury at work is common, and whether you have suffered a loss of toe due to carrying and dropping an uneven load, due to not having had manual handling training, or slipped and fallen, damaging your toe on a trailing wire, then it is possible your employer could be at fault.
 If it can be proven that your employer failed in their duty of case to you, their employee, then they may be liable to pay you compensation.
-Toe amputation after an accident at work claims tend to leave employees worried about pursuing their employer, but it is not something that you should lose sleep over.
-Your employer will more than likely have insurance that will pay for the compensation award, and it will also save someone else going through the same thing.
-Most employers learn from their mistakes and ensure they put in place measures to prevent the same accident happening in the future.
+Toe amputation after an accident at work claims tend to leave employees worried about pursuing their employer, but it is not something that you feel you cannot do.

 In addition to this, you must not fear being treated differently while pursuing a claim.
 There is legislation in place that will prevent your employer from treating you any differently than they did prior to your claim.